HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 ## Custom Fitness Functions

-We can use the fitness functions included in the API, but they don't diffrentiate a more significant bit from a less significant bit and can only treat each bit individually and uniformly, which is mathematically incorrect (e.g. 1100 is further from 0000 than 0011 from 0000 because the different bits are more significant in the former case.
+We can use the fitness functions included in the API, but they don't diffrentiate a more significant bit from a less significant bit and can only treat each bit individually and uniformly, which is mathematically incorrect (e.g. 10 is further from 00 than 01 from 00 because the different bit is more significant in the former case.
 Also 11 is further from 00 than 10 from 01 because in the former case the differences in the bits add up while in the latter they cancel each other out.
 But the default fitness functions will misjudge these cases to have the same fitness).

 To calculate the difference between the actual and the expected values, we need to convert the bits back into numbers and then apply the fitness function we'd like to perform on them.